eth-cscs/COSMA/README.md

 - `MPI 3` (required)
 - `Intel MKL` (default) or `CUDA` depending on whether CPU or GPU back end is used.
-- `NVIDIA cublas (optional)`: only used in Hybrid version of COSMA with GPU.
+- `cublas (optional)`: only used in Hybrid version of COSMA with GPU.

 > Some dependencies are bundled as submodules and need not be installed
 > explicitly: